RSNA/s4s-fhir-broker/README.md

 WADO_SERVER_URL = http://localhost:9090/dcm4chee-arc/aets/DCM4CHEE/rs
 INTROSPECTION_SERVICE_URL = http://localhost:9004/api/introspect
 ```
 to provide the appropriate base URLs.
+These values may also be set using
+environment variables in the docker run command, as shown in the example
+below. values passed using environment variables override those in the
+utl.properties files.

 ### run the test s4s FHIR Broker as a Docker Container